Habitat Classification from Ground-Level Imagery Using Deep Neural Networks: Materials and Methods

 \subsubsection{Studied Models}

-With respect to the ViT, we employed the Swin Transformer (SwinT)~\citep{liu2021swin} from the ViT family for comparison.
-Specifically, SwinT is a widely accepted ViT that serves as the backbone for various computer vision tasks.
-Compared to the basic ViT~\citep{dosovitskiy2020image}, SwinT proposes the shifted windowing scheme to significantly reduce the computational workload of self-attention without compromising the performance.
+We selected representative CNN and ViT models that balance performance and efficiency for the architecture comparison.
+Using a size sweep to cover a range of capacities, we compared 9 models in total.
+With respect to the ViT architecture, we employed the Swin Transformer (SwinT)~\citep{liu2021swin} for its computational efficiency.
+Compared to the basic ViT~\citep{dosovitskiy2020image}, SwinT proposes the shifted window scheme to significantly reduce the computational workload of self-attention, while achieving classification performance on par with or superior to basic ViTs.
+SwinT has become a standard representative ViT baseline for benchmarking in a number of state-of-the-art computer vision studies \citep{liu2022convnet, zhu2023biformer, wang2023internimage}.
 The efficiency and capability of SwinT enable us to accelerate the prototyping.

-For the CNN baselines, we utilised three strong CNN models that often lead the score board on public image classification tasks, such as CIFAR~\citep{krizhevsky2009learning} and ImageNet~\citep{deng2009imagenet}.
-Particularly, they are 1): Wide Residual Network (WRN)~\citep{zagoruyko2016wide}, which increases the number of filters to improve the performance of the popular ResNet~\citep{he2016deep}; 2) EfficientNetV2~\citep{tan2021efficientnetv2}, developed by neural architecture search (NAS) and offering better speed–accuracy trade-offs on ImageNet than both larger CNNs and the basic ViT; and 3) ResNeXt~\citep{xie2017aggregated}, which is specialised for image classification and outperforms the ResNet counterpart on a variety of image classification tasks.
+For the CNN baselines, we utilised three strong CNN models with complementary design principles, each of which has consistently ranked among the top performers on public image classification benchmarks such as CIFAR~\citep{krizhevsky2009learning} and ImageNet~\citep{deng2009imagenet}.
+They are 1): Wide Residual Network (WRN)~\citep{zagoruyko2016wide}, which increases the number of filters to improve the performance of the popular ResNet~\citep{he2016deep}; 2) EfficientNetV2~\citep{tan2021efficientnetv2}, developed by neural architecture search (NAS) and offering better speed–accuracy trade-offs on ImageNet than both larger CNNs and the basic ViT; and 3) ResNeXt~\citep{xie2017aggregated} introduces cardinality—the number of parallel paths in each block—as a new dimension for scaling CNNs, and achieves superior performance to ResNet on image classification benchmarks.

 Additionally, we varied the sizes of the chosen models to provide a more comprehensive comparison, as well as guide our future model deployment on user-end devices, where lightweight models with lower resource demands and competitive capabilities will be favoured.
-Specifically, SwinT includes size-based variants of small, base, and large models, denoted as SwinT-S, Swint-B, Swint-L. In terms of CNNs, WRN-50-2, WRN-101-2, EfficientNetV2-M, EfficientNetV2-L, RexNeXt-50, RexNeXt-101 are chosen for the CNN baselines.
+Specifically, SwinT includes size-based variants of small, base, and large models, denoted as SwinT-S, SwinT-B, SwinT-L. In terms of CNNs, WRN-50-2, WRN-101-2, EfficientNetV2-M, EfficientNetV2-L, ResNeXt-50, ResNeXt-101 are chosen for the CNN baselines.
 Our choices of the ViT and CNN models are not exhaustive, but they are all proven models and can serve well as representatives for their family, enabling robust studies for our habitat classification task.

 We followed the widely-accepted pretraining practice to avoid training the model from scratch.
 All of the chosen models are pretrained on the ImageNet dataset~\citep{deng2009imagenet} and open-weighted.
 Our pretrained CNNs and SwinT are downloaded from the TorchVision library and the model repository of Hugging Face respectively.